-Here’s the ridiculous promo:
+Here is the ridiculous promo:

-‘he Navarro family needs a change immediately.
+The Navarro family [the Spanish family] needs a change immediately.
 They are a unique Andalusian family that is going through a difficult time: the marriage of Isabel and Jose are in crisis.
 She is a feminist, restless and capable of anything but she is not satisfied with her routine and needs to start living.
 He, a bingo manager, is an old-fashioned educated father.
 From work to home and from home to bingo.
 He is religious, protective and according to the women of the house, somewhat macho.
 The children Antonio and Chabeli are completely different.
 While Antonio loves to spend hours and hours in front of the computer with role-playing games, his sister Chabeli is a beautiful young woman who likes to always be perfect … The Navarros love their land so much that they have never left it.
 Will “Lost in the Tribe” be the adventure they really need to turn their lives around?